emtee40/fdroid-wiki/Continuous-Integration-(CI)/Integrating-F-Droid-builds-into-your-own-CI-workflow.md

 * Change the image to `registry.gitlab.com/mvglasow/ci-images-server:latest`
 * Drop all install steps from the script, starting with `set -x` (we still need to install `sudo` before each run, as F-Droid will uninstall it when running in `--on-server` mode).

-## My app generates its version codes dynamically
+## Dynamically generated version codes

 If your app generates the version code on the fly during the build process, and in a manner you cannot easily predict (e.g. the string includes the commit hash, or the version code is based on the timestamp of the last commit), F-Droid will build your app but will fail when verifying the version code.